Extended Object Names

 Escape character rules

-If an object name includes one of the characters used for encoding, AIStor replaces the character with an escaped form using the escape character ␣.
+If an object name includes one of the characters used for encoding, MinIO AIStor replaces the character with an escaped form using the escape character ␣.

 The following table shows how the encoded characters are written on disk: